beast-dev/doc/tutorials/howtos/tracer_convergence.md

 In a [previous tutorial](analysing_beast_output), analysing the output of a standard BEAST analysis using Tracer 1.7 was discussed.
 Here, this tutorial is extended towards analysing multiple independent runs (using the same combination of models), using different starting seeds (which leads to different random draws for all parameters involved to act as the initial estimates), in Tracer 1.7.

-Note also that various tree metrics are available through BEAST, in a stand-alone program called TopologyTracer, which takes a .trees file and computes tree metrics for each tree.
-TopologyTracer will generate an output .log file, which can then be loaded into Tracer 1.7.

-AWTY (Nylander et al., 2007) and its R counterpart RWTY (Warren et al., 2017) provide visual aids to diagnose phylogenetic MCMC convergence, focusing on convergence of the tree topology by comparing different replicates of an analysis.
-As such, these tools are considered to be complementary to Tracer's functionality.

 ### Data set information